Skip to content

 Space & Layout Planning

-A well-organized layout can make or break the member experience.
+A well-organized layout plays an important role in shaping the member experience.
 It’s not just about equipment, but how it’s arranged for flow and safety.

 • Strength zone: Place racks and benches together, leaving space for barbell movements.

-• Selectorized machines: Group by body part (upper body, lower body, cables) for intuitive use.
+• Sectorized machines: Group by body part (upper body, lower body, cables) for intuitive use.

 • Cardio area: Position treadmills, bikes, and rowers in a row for easy access and ventilation.